toopher/toopher.github.io/_posts/2013-08-13-toopher-demo-walkthrough.md

 ![Toopher Requesters homescreen](/assets/images/ToopherRequestersBlank.png)

-Press the "Create a new requester" button in the top right.
+Press the "Create new requester" button in the top right.

 ![The new Requester page](/assets/images/ToopherCreateRequesterBlank.png)